YottaDB/YDB-Web-Server/doc/auth-auth.md

 If a token is timed out (by default, it will be timed out in 15 minutes from its last use), you will get an HTTP 408 back, with a message of "Token timeout".

-Timeouts are rare, as usually tokens are cleaned up before they are detected to exist and to be considered timed out.
-So don't worry if you don't see this message.
-The more expected response is a 403 with a message of "Forbidden".
+Tokens are cleaned at 10 times the timeout.
+In the default case, they will be cleaned in 150 minutes from the last time the token is used.
+In this case, you will get a  403 with a message of "Forbidden".

 The default timeout can be changed by using `--token-timeout`.
 See below for more details.

 # Authorization
 Currently, nothing is done with the authorization of RO/RW except to populate